Kolmogorov complexity and the Recursion Theorem: Introduction

 A further topic investigated is to determine how difficult it is to compute for each $n$ a string of maximal Kolmogorov complexity within $\{0,1\}^n$.
 While for the case of plain Kolmogorov complexity the answer to this problem depends on the universal machine under consideration, in the case of prefix-free Kolmogorov complexity the answer is that the problem to compute such strings is as difficult as to solve the halting problem.

 Besides this we study related questions and are able to characterise the oracles which are high or autocomplex; furthermore, related characterisations are obtained for the oracles which are high or PA-complete.
-In the last section we study the notion of r.e.\ traceable sets which are, roughly spoken, some type of opposite notion to autocomplex sets.
+In the last section we study the notion of r.e.\ traceable sets which are, roughly spoken, some type of notion opposite to the notion of autocomplex sets.